emgucv/emgucv/README.txt

 2. Visual Studio 2008
 Solution files are located in 'Solution\VS2008' folder

+2. Visual Studio 2010-12
+Solution files are located in 'Solution\VS2010_12' folder

 3. MonoDevelop
 Solution files are located in 'Solution\VS2005_MonoDevelop' folder